sWMAveholz/KP-Haskell/README.md

 In conclusion the programming languages Haskell and Golang differ in many points.

 To mention here is, that Haskell is a purely funtional language while Golang only apply functional priciples.
 From this many differences can be derived.
-Golang support also other programming styles.
+Golang supports also other programming styles.

 Only in some points the languages are similar.
+The here elaborated similarities are the type inferece and the first class functions.

 <a name="Ref"></a>
 ## 6. References